 This is a great question.
-Some people would accuse you of being lazy, but the truth is you need to start somewhere and having a couple of wins early on will give you the encouragement you need to keep going and trying until you get that master!
-Even if you work for a place that pays for a couple they are great to have and make you more likely to land a better wrenching gig.
+Some people would accuse you of being lazy, but the truth is you need to start somewhere, and having a couple of wins early on will give you the encouragement you need to keep going and trying until you get that master certification!
+Even if you work for a place that only pays for a couple, they are great to have and make you more likely to land a better wrenching gig.

 What is the easiest ASE test?
-T4/A4: brakes, P1: Heavy Truck Parts Specialist or T7/A7: Heating, Ventilation & Air Conditioning are the easiest tests to pass.
+According to a survey of over 100 ASE certified mechanics T4/A4: Brakes are the easiest tests to pass.
+Followed closely by and T7/A7: Heating, Ventilation & Air Conditioning.
 They have the highest amount of common sense questions compared to the others.

-ASE tests are no walk in the park overall and you need a good understanding of the ones I have mentioned, but in my opinion and of others I have talked with, these tests were the easiest to pass.
-Let’s have a look at these tests and let me show you why I choose these particular tests.
+ASE tests are no walk-in-the-park overall and you need a good understanding of the ones I have mentioned.
+So where should you start?
+I wanted to be sure so I conducted a survey of 100 ASE master certified Mechanics, and these tests were the easiest to pass.
+Let’s have a look at these tests and let me show you why they choose these particular tests.

 Here is a table of tests listed by difficulty per the survey.